North Bay (San Francisco Bay Area)

 San Francisco is in the foreground in this picture looking north.
 San Pablo Bay continues north surrounded by parts of (left to right) Marin, Sonoma, Solano and Napa Counties.

-The North Bay is a subregion of the San Francisco Bay Area, in California, United States.
+The North Bay is a subregion of the San Francisco Bay Area in California.
 The largest city is Santa Rosa, which is the fifth-largest city in the Bay Area.
 It is the location of the Napa and Sonoma wine regions, and is the least populous and least urbanized part of the Bay Area.
 It consists of Marin, Napa, Solano and Sonoma counties.

 Transportation

 The North Bay is connected to San Francisco by the Golden Gate Bridge and to the East Bay by the Richmond–San Rafael Bridge, Carquinez Bridge and the Benicia–Martinez Bridge.
 Several ferry routes operate between the North Bay and San Francisco, from terminals located in Angel Island, Larkspur, Sausalito, Tiburon and Vallejo.

 The Sonoma–Marin Area Rail Transit (SMART), a commuter rail line from Larkspur to Cloverdale, was approved by voters in November 2008.
 Passenger service began between the Sonoma County Airport station and San Rafael in August 2017 and was completed as far south as Larkspur in 2019.